dconlrn/dconlrn.github.io/mlyw.md

 > *When the value of a dependent variable is predicted based on
 > Features/Independent Variables in a data set.*

+- **Underfit Model**
+> The model has not been trained on enough data to be able to make accurate enough predictions.

+- **Overfit Model**
+> The model has been trained on too much data that is too similar to eachother and as a result the model does not do good at making predictions on outliers or data that is too dissimilar to the data it was trained on.

 <a id="supervised"></a>